ProEnterprise/docs/docs/docs/user/manual/en/website/index.md

 site automatically from your ERP?

-We thought exactly the same and hence built a small Website Development app right inside ERPNext!
-Using ERPNext’s Website module, you can
+We thought exactly the same and hence built a small Website Development app right inside Pro Enterprise ERP!
+Using Pro Enterprise ERP’s Website module, you can

   1. Create Web Pages
   2. Write a Blog